 To register for a place on the course applicants should first arrange an interview with the Course Director.
 Places are allocated based on this interview/discussion during which students can also have further questions answered.
 Please phone the College to make an appointment for same.

-To download and print Application Form click here.
-The form should be filled in and either scanned and emailed, or posted to the College address.
-It is also possible to complete the application form when attending the interview at the College.
+To download and print the application form click on the green button below.
+The form should be filled in and either scanned and emailed or posted to the School's address.
+The form can also be completed during the visit to the school for the interview.

 Questions and Answers